Driving School Diaries, Part II

 After I mastered the intermittent, low-, and high-speed umbrellas, the instructor pointed to a poster above our heads, and starting talking about gear selection.

-As my attention faded in the hazy autumn heat, I didn’t know I was still alive, or if I’d died of boredom and entered some kind of automotive switchgear purgatory.
+As my attention faded in the hazy autumn heat, I wondered if I’d died of boredom and entered some kind of automotive switchgear purgatory.

 The instructor asked if I’d driven a car before.
 I said (in Chinese, not remembering the word for license) “I know how to drive a car.
 In New Zealand, I am allowed to drive a car.
 But in Taiwan, I am not allowed to drive a car”.

-The student helped clarify until we reached a point of mutual understanding.
+The student clarified until we reached the point of mutual understanding.
 Then the instructor beckoned one of his colleagues, who said (in English), “I speak English.
 You can skip this part, come with me!”

 I apologized profusely to my fellow students, and the first instructor, for being so troublesome.